 • Climate Change is real, it is a crisis, and it is our job to fix it.

 • A limited budget is a good thing- it requires us to spend money only on what truly matters, and edit the things that don’t (see Strunk Quote above)

 *Civic Life: is the public life of the citizen concerned with the affairs of the community and nation as contrasted with private or personal life, which is devoted to the pursuit of private and personal interests.

-Our firm adopts the 1+ Program’s challenge to pledge 1% or more of our firm’s working hours to pro bono service.
-The Sundberg Architectural Initiative (SAI) is a pro bono program within our office, whose mission is to provide architectural design services to under-served communities in order to achieve a positive and lasting social, environmental, and economic impact.
-Begun by Rick Sundberg, the Initiative collaborates with local community leaders, builders, and sustainability experts as an integral part of the design process, creating beautiful, functional, and resilient structures.
+SKL believes in contributing to the communities in which we live and work.
+Within our office, we conduct an in-house pro bono program with the mission of providing architectural design services to under-served communities to achieve a positive and lasting social, environmental, and economic impact.
+Through this program, we work on several projects each year, collaborating with local community leaders, builders, and sustainability experts as an integral part of the design process, and creating functional, resilient, and beautiful structures.